gillesB/spaceship-conky/README.md

 ==============

 #Warning
-The setting contains a memory leak.
-It will fill the memory and freeze the system.
+On my system conky fills the swap and freezes the system after some time.
 Only use it with caution.
+This seemes to be a conky or system setting problem.
+I tested this conky setting on another system and the problem did not appear.

 #Short Description